kubescape/kubescape/docs/roadmap.md

 ## Backlog 📅
 * ##### JSON path for HELM charts
   Today, Kubescape can point to issues in the Kubernetes object.
-We want to develop this feature so Kubescape will be able to point to the misconfigured source file (HELM).
+We want to develop this feature so Kubescape will be able to point to the misconfigured source file (HELM) in any project.
 * ##### Create Kubescape HELM plugin
   Producing scan results in the context of HELM.
 * ##### Kubescape based admission controller
   Implement admission controller API for Kubescape microservice to enable users to use Kubescape rules as policies.

 ## Wishlist 💭
 * ##### Integrate with other Kubernetes CLI tools